 other clubs and commercial operations throughout New Zealand at reciprocal rates, experience their local conditions (ridge, wave etc) and get further flight instruction through to advanced cross-country soaring.
 All training is provided by Gliding New Zealand qualified instructors using the GNZ training syllabus.

 In general, gliding is more affordable than you probably think.
 The learning phase is the most expensive part but once qualified, you can have loads of fun from a flight costing a bit over $100.

 Once you join our club and get into training the costs will vary with your aptitude.
-In very general terms most people should budget around $1500-$2000 to get to solo stage, and another $1000 getting to the Qualified Glider Pilot stage.
+In very general terms most people should budget around $1500-$2000 to get to solo stage, and another $1000 getting to be a Qualified Glider Pilot

 Once soloed, pilots can fly our club single seat glider and continue to fly the Twin Astir.
 Sharing a flight with another pilot is great fun and halves the cost.
 Some will opt to purchase their own glider - maybe buying into a syndicate to share the costs of ownership.
 Single seat gliders range in cost from a few thousand dollars for an older glider to over a hundred thousand dollars for a state of the art weapon!
 Whatever the cost, they are all fun to fly!